 We will use these details to run Your Art World including displaying your artwork with your name, online or in a gallery.
 We might include your name in a list of artists featured in a display or on display labels, and we may produce some certificates and other materials to celebrate your involvement in Your Art World.

 We’ll also need an email address so that we can contact you.
 This might be your own email address if you’re aged 13 or older, or it might be your teacher’s, or you might need to ask a parent or guardian if you can use theirs.

 We will only contact you if we need to.
 This might be because we want to do something else with your artwork, like make postcards to sell, or because we want to include your artwork in a gallery display.
-Then we would ask you to send us the artwork and tell us your surname for the display.
 Someone might even want to buy your artwork, but we would ask you first!